Yuffster/Prismo/README.md

 prismo.set({ count: 4 }); // Will update count to 10.
 ```

-You're actually sending the value of 1 to the count method.
+You're actually sending the values to the count method.

 Notice that the count method has access to a copy of all the variables currently set within the template.